 Tell us when you want to dine and we will make sure you get a table position that gives your guide or assistance dog space to lie down, plus a complimentary bowl of the finest Scottish water.

-With hotels set in some of Scotland's most breath-taking locations, don't have the guilt of leaving your dog at home, Crerar Hotels will always welcome your four-legged friend for an adventure.
+With dog-friendly places to stay set in some of Scotland's most breath-taking locations, don't have the guilt of leaving your dog at home, Crerar Hotels will always welcome your four-legged friend for an adventure.
 Taking your dog on holiday has never been easier, with all 7 of our hotels and inns catering for dog lovers and owners.

 Our rural escapes across Scotland are dog-friendly and located next to some of the best walking and hiking paths in the country.
-Bring your dog along to your next break in Scotland and explore the rugged hills of the west coast or the miles of sandy beaches in the north east.
-Dogs make superb walking partners and our dog friendly hotels and inns make the perfect base for your next adventure.
+Bring your dog along to your next break in Scotland and explore the rugged hills of the west coast or the miles of sandy beaches on the northeast.
+Dogs make superb walking partners and our dog-friendly hotels and inns make the perfect base for your next adventure.
 We look forward to welcoming you and your four-legged friend to our hotels and inns across Scotland.
-If you have a four-legged friend ready for another holiday, find your perfect destination from our hotels below.
-Discover all that Scotland has to offer, together.
+There are plenty of beautiful places to stay with dogs at Crerar Hotels.
+If you have a four-legged friend ready for another holiday, find your perfect destination from our hotels and inns below.
+With dog-friendly breaks available, discover all that Scotland has to offer, together.

 The traditional county town of Argyll makes the perfect base for exploring the west coast with your family dog.
 Take a walk along the shore and the nearby Inveraray Castle with it's trails that lead to the viewpoint of Dun na Cuaiche.